NyboTV/TP_ETS2_Plugin/README.md

 After that please send the Log to me (The Dev) so i can fix the issue.

-Or you dont want to use the beautifull AutoUpdater Design?
-Then just go to the Plugins folder of TP go to "ETS_Dashboard" open the config.json with any editing Software and set the "discordMessage" from "false" to "true"

-Important!!
-Do NOT! include these: ""     ONLY the word itself!

 ### How to get UserID